-Born in Monroe, Louisiana to be raised in New Orleans surrounded by Creole and Caribbean cultures within my family.
-After high school I chose to join the military.
+Born in Monroe, Louisiana, I was raised in New Orleans surrounded by Creole and Caribbean cultures within my family.
+After high school, I chose to join the military.
 During these years I was able to learn what my true passions are.
 I figured the best interest to base your career choices from should be your core interests and passions.
-I've always loved art in many forms, for example I would collect my mothers Victoria secret books and draw the models.
+I've always loved art in many forms, For example, I would collect my mothers Victoria secret books and draw the models.
 When it comes to food, I always loved experimental cooking and plate presentation.
-With these examples I constructed a full scale plan for my carrier choices and got out of the military to start.
-The plan is to establish myself as a chef and artist.
+I constructed a full scale plan for my career choices and got out of the military to start.
+My plan is to establish myself as a chef and artist.
 I want to start private food clubs as well as be a private chef to elite clientele.
 In 2015 I won the Chefs Move scholarship presented by Chef John Besh, in which I flew to New York and attended the International Culinary Center and graduated top of the class!
 I’ve competed in various cooking competitions from St. Pellegrino’s, Almost Famous Chef Competition to the TV show, Chopped.
 I've also developed several measures to give back to the community someway through each of my respected arts.
 As a chef I work with different programs at grade schools and colleges to teach our youth about different cultures of food and healthier ways.
-And as an artist I often donate pieces to charitable events promoting various themes, such as, stop gun violence.
-I am an investor into the Parisite Skatepark and also the program director for a project designed to paint the entrance to the park.
-I believe giving back through your crafts are just as important as continuing to learn.
+And, as an artist, I often donate pieces to charitable events promoting various themes, such as ending gun violence.
+I am an investor in the Parisite Skatepark and also the program director for a project designed to paint the entrance to the park.
+I believe giving back through your crafts is just as important as continuing to learn.

 A transplant from Chicago, John F. Kennedy, aka JFK found his way to New Orleans just before Hurricane Katrina.
-He has worked in several industries; ask him about his diving or bartending adventures.
+He has worked in several industries; ask him about his diving or bartending adventures!
 Some years ago JFK was hurt and unable to work and he landed on Chef Bond’s door step.
-Originally he traded his services for a place to sleep, but is now a crucial part of every class whether he is helping the Chef get the kitchen ready for class or assisting the Chef during class.
+Today, he is a crucial part of every class whether he is helping the Chefs get the kitchen ready for class or assisting the Chefs during class.
 He is very much depended upon and appreciated for his hard work and dedication.